 Post 9/11 GI Bill® (Chapter 33)

-The Post 9/11 Veterans Educational Assistance Act signed into law on June 30, 2008 took effect August 1, 2009.
+The Post 9/11 Veterans Educational Assistance Act, signed into law on June 30, 2008, took effect on August 1, 2009.
 This chapter provides up to 36 months of educational benefits for qualifying veterans up to 15 years following discharge or release from the last period of active duty.
 This benefit can provide educational assistance to the serviceperson, dependent or spouse, if eligible.

 The Post-9/11 GI Bill® has a few specific components that are unavailable in other GI Bill® programs:

 Montgomery GI Bill® Active Duty (MGIB-AD, Chapter 30)

 The MGIB-AD program provides up to 36 months of education benefits for a Veteran or Serviceperson.
 This monthly benefit may be used for degree and certificate programs, flight training, apprenticeship/on-the-job training, and correspondence courses.
 Your benefits are payable for ten years following your release from active duty.
 Get the Montgomery GI Bill® Active Duty (PDF) pamphlet.

 Montgomery GI Bill® Selected Reserve (MGIB-SR, Chapter 1606)